isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 	<summary><h5>39.
 Where can I find the list of licensed cybersecurity service providers?</h5></summary>

-Consumers may refer to the [lists of licensed cybersecurity service providers](https://www.csro.gov.sg/resources/licensed-service-providers/).
+Consumers may refer to the <a target="\_blank" href="https://www.csro.gov.sg/resources/licensed-service-providers/">lists of licensed cybersecurity service providers</a>.
 Consumers are also encouraged to verify that a cybersecurity service provider holds a valid licence before engaging their services.

 </details>